SWEG-2016EC-Batch/C-pp/ETS1040-MUSSIE-TADESSE/BMI-CALCULATOR.md

 3. Processing

-• Loop: For each person from 1 to numPeople:
+•Loop: For each person from 1 to numPeople:

-  • A. Input Mass:
+  A. Input Mass:

     • Prompt the User: Ask the user to enter the mass (in kilograms).

     • Receive Input: Store the mass in a variable called massInKg.

-  • B. Input Height:
+  B. Input Height:

     • Prompt the User: Ask the user to enter the height (in meters).

     • Receive Input: Store the height in a variable called heightInMeters.

-  • C. Calculate BMI:
+  C. Calculate BMI:

     • Compute BMI: Use the formula:

 BMI = massInKg / (heightInMeter × heightInMeters)}

-• D. Output BMI:
+D. Output BMI:

     • Display the Calculated BMI: Output the value of bodyMassIndex.